-Employers Beware: Employee Crimes Aren't Covered
+Employers Beware: Employee Crimes Aren't Covered With Standard Commercial Insurance.

 If you want to protect your business from losses associated with employee crime, you’ll have to go outside your standard commercial property policy.